Rustring/MsOffice-On-WineBottles-Improved/README.md

 If you cant download from here, or is too slow, download from the release [here](https://github.com/Rustring/msoffice-bottle-improved/releases/tag/sample-tag).

-2. Create a new bottle using Bottles named `office2010`
+2. Create a new bottle using Bottles and name it whatever (it's reccomened there's no spaces for ease in later steps)
 3. Environment `Custom`.
 4. From Custom `Runner: pol-8.2`.
 Architecture: `32-bit`.
 5. Configaration: Select `office2010.yml`.